teslamotors/informed/stories/Formatting/Mask/README.md

 # Mask

 Masking values is made simple with the use of the `mask` function.
-Please NOTE! the use of the `maintainCursor` prop.
-This is not always necessary, but in the following example was needed!
-If you remove it the cursor will jump to the end every time the user types.
+Please note, in addition to mask you sometimes want to pair it with a parser function see example below:

 <!-- STORY -->